RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - Ex parte Boilermakers Society of Australia (1956) 94 CLR 254 regarding the doctrine of the separation of judicial power
   - International law
     - Newcrest Mining (WA) v The Commonwealth (1997) 190 CLR 51
-      - To the full extent that its text permits, Australia’s Constitution, as the fundamental law of government in this country, accommodates itself to international law, including insofar as that law expresses basic rights
+      - To the full extent that its text permits, Australia's Constitution, as the fundamental law of government in this country, accommodates itself to international law, including insofar as that law expresses basic rights
-      - At common law, judges are required to resolve ambiguities in statutory interpretation in favour of compliance with Australia’s international law obligations.179 In Newcrest Mining, Kirby J extended that rule to apply to constitutional interpretation.
+      - At common law, judges are required to resolve ambiguities in statutory interpretation in favour of compliance with Australia's international law obligations.179 In Newcrest Mining, Kirby J extended that rule to apply to constitutional interpretation.
         - repeated this view in numerous cases, such as Kartinyeri v Commonwealth (1998) 195 CLR 337 (at 417-418) and
         - Thomas v Mowbray (2007) 233 CLR 307 (at 440-441)
   - The consequences of invalidity
     - When a court pronounces governmental action, legislation or decision to be invalid, the act or decision is generally treated as void ab initio
     - A finding of constitutional invalidity will mean that the relevant statutory provision is void
       - However, courts will adopt various techniques to try and save as much of a law as possible.
-One technique is to “read down” a law.
+One technique is to "read down" a law.
-      - The other technique is to “sever” a law
+      - The other technique is to "sever" a law
     - Public Service Association of SA v Industrial Relations Commission of SA (2012) 249 CLR 398
-      - Heydon J described the process of “reading down”
+      - Heydon J described the process of "reading down"
       - If the impugned statute is capable of bearing two meanings, one which would render it invalid and the other which would render it valid, the latter is to be preferred.
-    - If certain provisions of a law, or applications of those provisions, are found to be unconstitutional, the remaining provisions can continue to operate if the offending provision can be “severed”
+    - If certain provisions of a law, or applications of those provisions, are found to be unconstitutional, the remaining provisions can continue to operate if the offending provision can be "severed"
     -
 ##